-Exchange differences recorded in the income statement represented a loss of CHF 202 million in 2022 (2021: loss of CHF 58 million).
+Exchange differences recorded in the income statement represented a loss of CHF 452 million in 2023 (2022: loss of CHF 202 million).
 They are allocated to the appropriate headings of expenses by function.

-Translation exposure arises from the consolidation of the financial statements of foreign operations in Swiss Francs, which is, in principle, not hedged.
+Translation exposure arises from the consolidation of the financial statements of foreign operations in Swiss Francs, which can be subject to hedge.

-Value at Risk (VaR) based on historic data for a 250-day period and a confidence level of 95% results in a potential one-day loss for currency risk of less than CHF 15 million in 2022 (2021: less than CHF 25 million).
+Value at Risk (VaR) based on historic data for a 250-day period and a confidence level of 95% results in a potential one-day loss for currency risk of less than CHF 10 million in 2023 (2022: less than CHF 15 million).

-The Group cannot predict the future movements in exchange rates, therefore the above VaR number neither represents actual losses nor considers the effects of favorable movements in underlying variables.
-Accordingly, the VaR number may only be considered indicative of future movements to the extent the historic market patterns repeat in the future.
+The Group cannot predict future movements in exchange rates, therefore the above VaR neither represents actual losses nor considers the effects of favorable movements in underlying variables.
+Accordingly, the VaR may only be considered indicative of future movements to the extent that historic market patterns repeat in the future.